openharmony/docs/en/application-dev/application-test/smartperf-guidelines.md

 2. Device-daemon must be connected to a hardware device<!--Del-->, and Device-hap can only be used on devices with a screen<!--DelEnd-->.

-3. Before using the Device-Daemon, configure the [HDC environment] (https://gitee.com/openharmony/developtools_hdc).
+3. Before using the Device-Daemon, configure the [HDC environment](https://gitee.com/openharmony/developtools_hdc).

 ## Performing Performance Testing